intel/mlir-extensions/README.md

 # Intel® Extension for MLIR
-Intel® Extension for MLIR (IMEX) is a collection of MLIR dialects and passes from Intel for improving upstream MLIR.
+Intel® Extension for MLIR (IMEX) is a collection of MLIR dialects and passes from Intel for supporting MLIR lowering to Intel silicon (CPU, GPU, …).
+Goal of this project is to support development of MLIR enhancements for upstream contribution, and to provide a sandbox for validation independent of front end frameworks.
+Current project scope includes:
-Current extension covers.

 * Dialects and passes needed to lower and execute MLIR entry dialect (linalg, CFG, and etc) on Intel GPU.
 * Wrapper libraries to inteface with level zero runtime and sycl runtime supporting Intel GPU.
 * Other experimental dialects: PTensor, Dist